How much do risk and compliance teams impact your cloud architecture? has been saved

 March 1, 2018

-A blog post by Mike Kavis, managing director, Deloitte Consulting LLP.
+A blog post by Mike Kavis, chief cloud architect, Deloitte Consulting LLP.

 A common pattern I see in heavily regulated industries is that the risk and compliance teams are dictating technology decisions.
 This ranges from determining which cloud provider (if any) can be chosen to what tools and processes must be used.
 This can pose challenges because technology decisions should be made by considering all stakeholders, not just those concerned with risk management and audits.